Ray by Day JS

 Excerpt of contents of file day1-static.svg

 Here we can see the actual SVG markup that creates our simulated raster image.
-Each <rect> element represents a single "pixel" in our 20×20 grid.
-The SVG uses a coordinate system where each rectangle is positioned using x and y attributes, with colors specified by the fill attribute.
-This structured approach makes it easy to understand how the image is constructed.
+Each <rect> element represents a single virtual "pixel" in our 20 × 20 grid.
+The SVG uses a coordinate system where each rectangle is positioned using x and y attributes, with colors specified by the "fill" attribute.

 Code extract failed